east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 ### Loading CSS and JavaScript

-Using HTTP2 and gzip there is no longer a need to bundle and minify client-side files, so they should be included in the page individually.
+Using HTTP2 there is no longer a need to bundle client-side files, so they should be included in the page individually.
 However it is still useful to include a version number so that the latest version is always loaded after each deployment.

 	@section Metadata {
 		<link rel="stylesheet" href="~/css/my-styles.css?v=@Model.ClientFileVersion" />
 		<script src="~/js/my-script.js?v=@Model.ClientFileVersion" async="async"></script>
 	}

+It is also still useful to minify files, and this can be done using [YUI Compressor](https://www.nuget.org/packages/YUICompressor.NET.MSBuild).
+See the `YUICompressor.msbuild` file in `Escc.EastSussexGovUK.TemplateSource` for an example of how to configure this.
+The process is triggered by a post-build action in the properties for that project.

 Some CSS and JavaScript is used sitewide, managed in the `Escc.EastSussexGovUK.TemplateSource` project.
 To use this you will usually want a different URL in development and production.
 While ASP.NET Core has tag helpers to do this, they still require the base URL to be in the view where it may be a problem if it's different for each developer.
 A better solution is to specify the base URL in configuration and use it as shown below.